10. Luigi Tarisio, François-Marie Pupunat (or who else)? An enigma in 4 photographs.

 © Atelier de numérisation Ville de Lausanne.

-The shadows of the photograph would seem not to coincide, because the light on the subject and on the table seems to come from the top-top right, while the shadows of the decorations on the wall are drawn as if the lighting came from top-left: the rhombus on the right has an accentuated shadow different from that of the left rhombus and the column and may have been drawn with a retouching plate.
-Without a doubt, however, the negative of this photograph, which was most likely cropped after printing to fit the "Carte de visite" format, would have been the original and contained the portions of the image missing in this print but which are visible in the other two larger format photographs.
+It represents the same character, in the exact same pose as the two photographs described above, but with a larger portion of the floor in front of the feet, a larger portion of the background on the left and a smaller part of the table on the right; it shows on the plinth and on the back wall on the left some squares of lines and diamonds that are not seen in the photographs illustrated above.
+The shadows in the photograph would not seem to coincide, because the light on the subject and on the table seems to come from the top-top right, while the shadows of the decorations on the wall are drawn as if the lighting came from the top left: the rhombus on the right has an accentuated shadow different from that of the rhombus on the left and the column and could have been drawn with a retouching on the plate.
+Undoubtedly, however, the negative of this photograph, which was most likely cropped after printing to fit the “Carte de visite” format, should have been the original and contained the portions of the image missing in this print but which are visible in the larger format photographs 2 and 3.

 At this point it is honest to ask yourself some questions: